georgeforoglou/Energy-data-parser/README.md

 Parameters:
 date (query parameter): The target date for which you want to retrieve energy trade data in the format YYYYMMDD.

+**4. Error Handling**
+The API includes error-handling mechanisms for various scenarios, such as invalid date formats, missing files, and bad requests.
+These error responses are provided with appropriate HTTP status codes.